 Consider a Salzburg Card

-Consider getting a Salzburg Card for your day trip to Vienna.
+Consider getting a Salzburg Card for your one day in Salzburg.
 You can buy this card in various increments, but for a Salzburg day trip, the 24-hour card is what you’ll need.
 It covers the entrance fees to almost every attraction in Salzburg, including the tram up to the fortress.
 It also includes public transportation around town.

 This card begins the 24-hour clock when you first use it.
 Since many of the first things you will do on your day trip are free, you probably won’t activate the card until mid-day.
 That means that the 24-hour card is also the right choice if you choose to stay one night in Salzburg- you’ll have an activated card through mid-day on your second day.